Lipase is a protein (

 This test is done to check for disease of the pancreas, most often

-Lipase appears in the blood when the pancreas is damaged.
+Lipase appears in excessive amounts in the blood when the pancreas is damaged.

 In general, normal results are 0 to 160 units per liter (U/L) or 0 to 2.67 microkat/L (µkat/L).